Postgres roles and privileges

 • The owner of a new object is the user/role that created that object.
 As such, any default privileges for objects owned by that user must either be assigned by that user, or assigned on behalf of the user.
 Be careful/consistent about the role that creates tables and sequences so that you prevent problems.
 Only the owner is allowed to alter tables and sequences.

 • By default new objects are not provided privileges to existing roles.
 In order to ensure that new tables, sequences, etc. are usable by the roles that we are creating, they must be either granted explicitly each time a new object is created, or you must have an appropriate default permission for the public role or an explicit role.
-NOTE: defaults for new objects are owner-dictated, and thus the default role must be grated by the owner of the table, or on behalf of the owner of the table or it won't work as desired.
+NOTE: defaults for new objects are owner-dictated, and thus the default role must be granted by the owner of the table, or on behalf of the owner of the table or it won't work as desired.

 • There are rules about dropping roles that may not be obvious.
 An owning role cannot be deleted until that owned object is removed or ownership is given to another role.
 Additionally any privileges owned by the role need to be dropped before dropping the role.